rtharayil/certify-me.github.io/quantum-ledger.md

 BoxContentTitle: What is a quantum ledger?
 BoxContentText: Quantum Ledger (QLDB) is an open-source, decentralized ledger database that stores every detail without the flexibility of removing or deleting an entry or modifying the history.
 It also refers to a ledger or data structure designed to harness the power of quantum computing. <br> Quantum computers can perform complex computations and solve certain problems much faster than classical computers, which opens up possibilities for new types of data storage and management systems.
-BoxImage: /assets4/images/Hero Images/Associations.png
+BoxImage: /assets4/images/Hero Images/Quantum Ledger (1).png

 #features section
-Feature1Image: /assets4/images/Associations/1.png
+Feature1Image: /assets4/images/Quantum Ledger/1.png
 Feature1Title: Quantum Ledger Has Become The New Standard for Data Integration in Digital Credentials
-Feature1Text: Quantum Ledger provides a state-of-the-art data security mechanism that simplifies complex record maintenance.
-It’s an ideal application for digital credentials as the ledger database retains the footprint of a digital certificate.<br> QLDB has no single point of failure because it runs on many nodes in parallel, which can be located anywhere in the world.
+Feature1Text: Quantum Ledger provides a state-of-the-art data security mechanism as it has no single point of failure because it runs on many nodes in parallel, which can be located anywhere in the world.
 It is also highly scalable as more nodes are added without any downside since Quantum Ledger becomes more fault tolerant and more reliable with the number of nodes available. <br> Quantum ledger-integrated digital credentials are future-proof against the potential threat of quantum computers.
 No matter how advanced quantum computing gets, the security and privacy of digital credentials remain intact.

-Feature2Image: /assets4/images/Associations/2.png
+Feature2Image: /assets4/images/Quantum Ledger/2.png
 Feature2Title: Safe and Transparent Credential Data Collection
 Feature2Text: Credential forgery seriously impacts the reputation of an organization.
 To address this, CertifyMe has introduced digital badges and certificates that store details in a quantum ledger database that allows credential activity monitoring and tracking of the engagement level. <br> Our blockchain-enabled decentralized and distributed ledger system maintains a tamper-proof record of credential transactions and updates.
 We maintain data integrity following easy verification and validation of digital credentials.